 Iraqis in Crisis

-A decade after the invasion, there are more than 1 million Iraqis who have little hope of returning to their homes due to ongoing violence.
+More than a decade after the invasion, there are more than 1 million Iraqis who have little hope of returning to their homes due to ongoing violence.
 Tens of thousands of others are in danger because they worked for the U.S. military.
 The International Rescue Committee is providing vital aid and calling the world's attention to their plight.

 How We Help